NeuroQ Logo

 Avoid Fruit Juices

 Fruit juices tend to have high levels of concentrated sugar and calories.
-Choose whole fruit instead, which has more fiber and less sugar content.
+Choose low glycemic whole fruit instead, which has more fiber and less sugar content.
+Berries, in particular, have neuroprotective properties.

 Indulge Freely in Greens

 In his book, The End of Alzheimer’s, Dr. Bredesen writes, “Go crazy in the produce aisle or preferably in your garden or local farmer’s market.”
-The Bredesen Diet recommends 6-9 cups of non-starchy vegetables and leafy greens per day, gradually increasing the amount.
+The Bredesen Diet recommends 6-9 cups of non-starchy vegetables, like cruciferous and leafy greens per day, gradually increasing the amount.
+You can also enjoy healthy herbs, spices, and teas, like green tea or matcha.

 Minimize Meat and Dairy Consumption

 Certain animal products cause inflammation.
-Dr. Bredesen recommends prioritizing animal protein rich in docosahexaenoic acid (DHA), found in salmon, mussels, oysters, and snow crab.
+Dr. Bredesen recommends prioritizing animal protein rich in docosahexaenoic acid (DHA), found in low mercury, seafood including salmon, mussels, oysters, and snow crab.
 Foods with choline, like eggs, liver, and grass-fed beef, also support overall health, especially memory.

 best animal proteins bredesen